 Enduring a stroke is, without question, a devastating experience whether it directly affects you or someone you love.
 It’s called the silent killer because it can often prove to be fatal.
 According to the Centers For Disease Control And Prevention, approximately 795,000 Americans experience a stroke annually, leading to 140,000 fatalities.
 87% are due to ischemia, resulting in the blockage of blood flow to the brain.

 Deprivation of blood flow to the brain leads to the destruction of cells.
 When a large number of cells die, the patient's ability to communicate or move deteriorates.

-Hidden or silent stroke - is a version of a stroke that is smaller than a traditional stroke and yet has a significant impact on memory - termed ‘Silent Strokes.'
+Hidden or silent stroke is a type that is smaller than a traditional stroke but can have a significant impact on memory.

-Silent or Hidden strokes have common symptoms.
-And according to research for every one person who has a stroke with symptoms, about 14 have a silent stroke.
+Silent or hidden strokes have common symptoms.
+Research indicates that for every one person who has a stroke with symptoms, about 14 have a silent stroke.

 What is a Silent Stroke?

-A silent or hidden stroke is when the blood flow is interrupted to those areas of the brain that have no vital functioning.
+A silent or hidden stroke occurs when the blood flow is interrupted to those areas of the brain that have no vital functioning.

-While it’s not practical for everyone to have an MRI scan, particular risk factors person more susceptible to having a stroke should consider:
+While it's not practical for everyone to have an MRI scan, particular risk factors making a person more susceptible to having a stroke can include:

 - High Blood Pressure

 A silent stroke is deadlier than the standard type.